We know you are itching to get into your room in the residence halls! But what should you bring to live on campus? See our handy infographic.

 - Power strips: Power strips are used instead of extension cords.
 The power strip must be rated for a maximum of 15 amps and 1875 watts and have a built-in circuit breaker.

 - Laundry supplies: Laundry basket or bag, low-sudsing (high efficiency) detergent for front loading washer, fabric softener, stain fighters, etc. There are laundry facilities in every hall.
-Each laundry cycle is $1.00 and can be paid with quarters or Bevo Bucks.
+Laundry services are available for residents and are included in the housing rate.
+Washers and dryers, as well a ironing boards, are provided in the cost of housing.

 - Health care products: First aid kit, allergy, headache or stomach medications, adhesive bandages, sunscreen, etc.